Updated August 13, 2021 - Residents can provide public input and comments to the Mayor & Commission in the following ways:

 The best way to see what kinds of public input will be accepted during a given meeting is to view each specific meeting agenda.

-- As of July 20, 2021, the Mayor and Commission will be returning to in-person meetings at City Hall.
+- As of August 17, 2021, the Mayor and Commission will be returning to in-person meetings at City Hall.
+However, only limited numbers of the public will be allowed in at once to comment.

 Contact the Clerk of Commission (706-613-3031) or the Public Information Office (706-613-3795) with any questions.